Skip to main content

 3

 How does the conversation flow?
-(3 minutes)

-Map out the key steps in order.Standard Flow:
+Map out the key steps in order.

 Conversation Flow:

-3. Discovery - Understand their needs with open-ended questions
+3. Discovery — understand their needs with open-ended questions

 4

 What are the guardrails?
-(1 minute)

-Define what your agent should NEVER do and when to escalate.Write it in your prompt like this:
+Define what your agent should never do and when to escalate.

-Guardrails - Never:
+Never:

-• Discuss pricing (transfer to sales team)
+- Discuss pricing (transfer to sales team)

-• Make promises about features or timelines
+- Make promises about features or timelines

 Transfer to a human when:

-• Technical issue beyond your knowledge
+- Technical issue is beyond your knowledge

 5

-Prepare for common objections with exact responses.
+Prepare for common responses with exact wording.

 Objection Handling: